Skip to main content

 grinding9 negative mentions

-• Interesting lore and world-building that immerses players in a unique bronze-age setting.
+• Rich world-building and lore that immerses players in the setting.

-• Heavy reliance on RNG can lead to frustrating outcomes, making it difficult to strategize effectively.
+• Heavy reliance on RNG can lead to frustrating and unpredictable outcomes.

 • “With a beautiful blend of original music, hand-drawn artwork, great storytelling and world-building, and intense turn-based combat, I could not recommend this game more for anyone wanting to try their hand at a narrative-driven choices-matter experience managing a Bronze Age barbarian clan.”